john9francis/radiation-modeling/Geant4-install-instructions.md

 Finally, go to the bottom of the GUI and click "configure," then "generate," and finally "open project."

 At this point, Visual Studio should open.
-Make sure you have the "ALL_BUILD" option selected, then go to the top bar and clikc on Build, and Build solution.
+Make sure you have the "ALL_BUILD" option selected, then go to the top bar and click on Build, and Build solution.

 After like an hour or more, it will finish building.

 ## Step 3: Postinstall setup